 People from out of town might find it strange that Howard could walk freely into a high-school auditorium with its ancient, staticky P.A. system and rotten acoustics while simultaneously committing a major felony, the visible evidence of which walked proudly at his side.

 But Medfordians knew Howard well enough to condone his basically harmless shenanigans.
 How many abductors do you know who, while negotiating with parents on the phone about the appropriate booty for getting their kid returned safely would also ask if there were any orthodontist or allergist appointments or any soccer practices or other activities he needed to take care of during the child's incarceration?

-Nothing made him happier than returning an abductee -- regardless of age, gender, sex, sexual preference, race, nationality, political affiliation, religion, income level, astrological sign, weight, height, learning disability, SAT scores, physical or mental impairment, or level of education -- better than he found her/him/them.
+Nothing made him happier than returning an abductee better than he found her/him/them -- regardless of age, gender, sex, sexual preference, race, nationality, political affiliation, religion, income level, astrological sign, weight, height, learning disability, SAT scores, physical or mental impairment, or level of education.

-Small wonder that parents were willing to add a generous tip to the ransom when it was time for the "drop," as it's called in TV crime dramas, with Howard's usually taking place at Waffle House's during Sunday's after-church rush.
+Small wonder that parents were willing to add a generous tip to the ransom when it was time for the "drop," as it's called in TV crime dramas, with Howard's usually taking place at a Waffle House during Sunday's after-church rush.

 We leave Howard and Matilda as they merge with the madding crowd of caged teens, all experiencing an upsurge of joy knowing they get at least a brief reprieve from Ol' Lady Sludgewerth's yapping about the obvious message of "goddamned To Kill a Mockingbird," as the kids called it.

 In all the confusion about his glasses, has Howard forgotten his speech and his PowerPoint?
 And if so, what does a man like him have to say to a group of restless adolescents?
 And if not, why we would be asking these questions?